-2\Video making and measurement
+• 2_Video-making and measurement

-- 2a\The client goes into the dressing room and wears the dresses and the spots (according to the instructions provided by the ipad) included in the "recording kit"; - 2b\Then, he goes into the video making area and starts the recording phase (See chapter 5.7.1).
-The recording phase will start when he plays "ENVIRONMENT" on the ipad: a wireless system manages the lowering of the background curtain, which is, obviously, the background of the video.
-Then, he must play on "RECORD" and, after a 10s countdown, necessary to allow the customer to be ready, the recording of the first 5second video will start.
+2a_The client goes into the dressing room and wears the dresses and the spots (according to the instructions provided by the tablet) included in the "recording kit";

+2b_Then, he goes into the video making area and starts the recording phase.
+The recording phase will start when he plays "environment" on the tablet: a wireless system manages the lowering of the background curtain, which is, obviously, the background of the video.
+Then, he must play on "record" and, after a 10s countdown, necessary to allow the customer to be ready, the recording of the first 5second video will start.
 The customer can record no more than three videos and each one lasts 5 seconds and during the recording he must stay into the area of action, which is clearly marked on the floor.
 In addition, movements like putting the hands in front of the body (rotations, touching of the body) are discouraged in order to not hinder the motion tracking process.
-After the first recording, the client can see the video directly on the ipad: if he is not satisfied, he can do it twice more. - 2c\When he finishes the recording phase, selects the best video among the three videos recorded.
-Through the ipad, the customers advice the staff member that he is ready for the measurement phase: the shop assistant goes into the video-making room and takes measurement of the client (height, shoulders, arms, torso's circumference, waist's circumference and hip's circumference); - 2d\The client can change himself again in the changing room;
+After the first recording, the client can see the video directly on the tablet: if he is not satisfied, he can do it twice more.